-- 1. A completed application for admission,

-- 2. An official copy of ACT scores,

-- 3. A complete high school and/or college transcript or HSE scores, when applicable.
+- 1. A completed application for admission, - 2.
+A complete high school and/or college transcript or HSE scores, when applicable.

-The student will be notified as to admission status as necessary information is received in the Office of Admissions and Records.
-When all required material is on file in the office, the applicant will be sent a Certificate of Admission which must be shown when the student begins registration.
+The student will be notified as to admission status as the necessary information is received in the Office of Admissions and Records.